platformatic/docs/docs/watt/reference.md

 - `root`: The directory containing the application (the default is the current directory)

+Options:

+- `-f --force`: Force dependencies update even if it violates the package.json version range

 ## `dev`

 Starts an application in development mode.